tyboyd02/morpheus-ansible-phpIPAM/README.md

 Start by going to integrations under Administration and add the repo that hosts the playbook.
 You can add the public repo provided above.

-_Note: The ansible playbook and the Morpheus items have been exported to the repository above._
+_Note: The Ansible playbook and the Morpheus items have been exported to the repository above._

 ![image1](https://github.com/tyboyd02/phpIPAM/assets/121468777/094d0ffe-a4a1-47b0-8484-dd5d23841db3)

 **Create a task**

-This task will use the ansible playbook to install phpIPAM.
+This task will use the Ansible playbook to install phpIPAM.
 Under the Library Automation tab add a task.

 Type: Ansible Playbook